hungsu/digital_garden/src/site/notes/blog/zero-to-hero.md

 My plan of attack for now is:

+- **Pair program as often as I can bear**.
+This is the hardest and also the most important.
 - **Hunt and kill timewasters**.
-I waste a *lot* of time each day, which I crucially need to close the gap in PRs.
+I waste a *lot* of time each day, which I crucially need to make PRs.
 Those timewasters include:
 	- fighting the company's tooling.
 I've lost entire days to this.
 Other engineers also lose time, but I suspect not as much, and I would like to find out how.
 	- fidgeting with my phone. this is hard, as my work requires me to unlock and look at my phone for 2FA.
 	- crawling docs and code.
 My workplace's docs are so bad that most people default to asking in Slack.
+I should find ways to get answers faster, and store them in notes to avoid future lookups.
-	- emails and slack - so often these yield nothing of value
+	- emails and slack - these yield so little value I
 - **Block time for the key metrics**.
 My time keeps fizzling away, perhaps because I don't tame it. [[Private/Time blocking\|Time blocking]] will likely be my most important tool in this adventure, and not with a calendar app.
 - **Increase energy**.
 When my energy is low, my comprehension speed is also low.
 When I'm tired, I may reread the same words a dozen times without understanding, and also realise half an hour has gone by. [[Vaults/quartz/content/notes/ADHD\|ADHD]] time-blindness can really be a total bitch.
 To up the energy, I think I can:
 	- Look at my numbers.
 Somehow, seeing how far behind I am fills me with enormous desire to close the gap.